 A standard approach to fault-tolerant universal quantum computation is through implementing non-Clifford gates on codes through gate injection using associated ``magic'' states.
-While we can be explicit about the structure of the unitary gate we wish to inject, let us see what we can derive through simply appealing to typing statements.
-For concreteness, we focus on single-qubit unitaries and assume an axiom of the form
+While we can be explicit about the structure of the unitary gate we wish to inject, let us see what we can prove by simply appealing to Hoare-style judgments.
+For concreteness, we focus on single-qubit unitaries and assume the two judgments